Liane Moriarty

 Liane Moriarty (born 15 November 1966) is an Australian author.
-She has written nine novels, including the New York Times best sellers Big Little Lies and Nine Perfect Strangers, which were adapted into television series for HBO and Hulu, respectively.
+She has written ten novels, including the New York Times best sellers Big Little Lies, Nine Perfect Strangers, and Apples Never Fall which were adapted into television series for HBO, Hulu, and Peacock respectively.
+Additionally, The Husband's Secret and The Last Anniversary are to be developed as films.

 Early life and education

 After leaving school, Moriarty worked in advertising and marketing at a legal publishing company.
-She then ran her own company for a while before taking work as a freelance advertising copywriter.
+She then ran her own company for some time before taking work as a freelance advertising copywriter.
 In 2004, after obtaining a master's degree at Macquarie University in Sydney, her first novel Three Wishes, written as part of the degree, was published.
 She has since published eight further novels.